Dacasil/Baer2025/README.md

 Insert Deep Dive Slides here:

 ## Further Information:

-Insert further information here
+### API Key Distribution
+Each participating team will receive a unique API key.

+### Initial Request
+Teams will use the API key to send an initial request to the designated endpoint, which will respond with a set of four documents:
+- Passport (png)
+- Client Profile (docx)
+- Account Opening Form (pdf)
+- Client Description (txt)

+### Document Analysis
+Teams must analyze the contents of these documents to determine if they are consistent with each other.
+Consistency will be evaluated based on predefined criteria (e.g., matching names, addresses, dates of birth, etc.).

+### Response Submission
+After analyzing the documents, teams must submit a response indicating whether the documents are consistent ("Accept") or not ("Reject").

+### Game Progression
+If the submitted response is correct, the team will receive a new set of documents for analysis.
+If the response is incorrect, the game will restart from the beginning.

+### Scorekeeping
+For each API key, the system will track the longest sequence of correct responses (i.e., the "session").
+The team with the longest session at the end of the challenge will be considered the winner.

 ## Resources:

-Julius Bär team will provide onboarding documents and data sets for training the model.
-These documents will be closed to real-life without sensitive information, NDA will need to be signed by the participants.
-Currently they are creating some data sets, but it will clarified in the next days.
+Julius Bär team will provide onboarding documents and data sets for use.

 #### Important Technologies:
 * AI / ML

 ## Judging Criteria:
 * Efficiency gain: Solution improves the efficiency, simplifies the process and adds some value to the step when it comes to documentation of the onboarding process
+* Longest session: Team that will have the longest session in the game receive extra

 ## Point of Contact: